lnxjedi/gopherbot-doc/doc/src/deploy/Container.md

 # Container Deployment

-Containers are still a valid deployment target.
-They are simply no longer the default development workflow.
+Containers are a valid deployment target for Gopherbot.

 ## Good use cases